Manche

 and extremely popular.
 Its design and situation is unique, with sensational

 tides that come in at a speed faster than a horse can gallop!
-First, try looking
+First, try

-at the short
+looking at the short video

-especially August.
-There is also the world
+August.
+There is also the world famous

-famous omelette restaurant on the street leading up to the site, called La Mère Poulard.
+omelette restaurant on the street leading up to the site, called La Mère Poulard.
 The omelettes are expensive, but

 massive!